Lisa Ellis (American politician): Politics

 After winning the primary election, Ellis announced she would step down as executive director of SC for Ed, though she intends on remaining a classroom teacher throughout her campaign.
 Ellis was the first Democrat to run for superintendent since 2014; Molly Spearman ran unopposed in 2018.
 Ellis received the endorsement of the Majority Whip of the United States House of Representatives, Jim Clyburn, and of Jim Rex, the last Democrat to hold the office since 2011.
 Ellis was also the nominee for state superintendent of education for the Alliance Party.

-In the 2022 debate for South Carolina state superintendent of education, Ellen Weaver accused the group for pushing progressive legislation and "pronoun politics," and also said that she believes that the group believes parents are "domestic terrorists."
+In the 2022 debate for South Carolina state superintendent of education, Ellen Weaver accused the group of pushing progressive legislation and "pronoun politics," and also said that she believes that the group believes parents are "domestic terrorists."
 Ellis, on the other hand, "mostly avoided partisan talking points," according to The State.

-Receiving 43% of the popular vote, Ellis lost the general election Weaver.
+Receiving 43% of the popular vote, Ellis lost the general election to Weaver.
 She conceded the election following day.
 In her concession statement, Ellis said, "We will continue to stay persistent and continue to fight for every student to have a high-quality education in our state," she said in the statement.
 "We have mobilized voters across our state who previously did not feel their voice mattered; we have given teachers and families a choice in who represents them and empowered them to use their voice."
 She continues to work as a full-time teacher and student activities director.

+On September 5, 2025, Ellis announced her 2026 candidacy for South Carolina's superintendent of education.
+She was defeated in the June 2026 Democratic primary by Sylvia Wright.